Interview with SUSPENSE MAGAZINE

 Other than writing, what fills your days?
 Hobbies?
 Career?

-Writing is my primary focus, but I’m also a freelance web designer.
+Writing is my primary focus, but I’m also a freelance web/graphic designer.
 I enjoy both the creativity of design and the technical IT aspects of the discipline.

 My hobby is photography.
 I’m learning new skills all the time.
 It’s also an excellent excuse to explore the countryside on the weekend.
 For the last year, I’ve maintained a daily photo blog featuring photos of life in rural Australia.